Museums can serve as vehicles for global cultural exchange: PM Modi - ExBulletin

 Addressing the inauguration of the International Museum Expo 2023 at Pragati Maidan in New Delhi, the Prime Minister said, “Today’s occasion will mark a watershed moment in the world of museums in India.
 Museums are no longer just places to visit for our young people. a career opportunity.
 They can serve as a means of global cultural exchange.

-He said that after independence, the right efforts to preserve the heritage of the country were not undertaken and this led to lack of awareness among the people.
 “Unfortunately, the efforts that should have been made to preserve our heritage after independence could not be made, the ignorance of the population vis-à-vis the heritage has increased further… It has been announced that the main thing is pride in our heritage,” Prime Minister Modi said.
-Addressing the gathering, he said a museum has been built dedicated to the journey and contribution of all former prime ministers of India.

 “We have built a PM museum dedicated to the journey and contribution of all former prime ministers of India in Delhi.
-Today people from all over the country come to the PM museum to witness the development journey of the India after independence,” Mr Modi said. said.
-“We are building 10 special museums to immortalize the contribution of our tribal community in the struggle for freedom.
-This is a unique initiative in the world in which a comprehensive overview of tribal diversity is going to be seen,” he added.
+Today people from all over the country come to the PM museum to witness the development journey of the India after independence,” Modi said.

-The International Museum Exhibition is organized within the framework of Azadi ka Amrit Mahotsav, to celebrate the 47th International Museum Day.
-This year’s theme is “Museums, sustainability and well-being”.
-The Museums Exhibition is designed to initiate a holistic conversation about museums with museum professionals to enable them to evolve as cultural hubs playing a pivotal role in India’s cultural diplomacy.
-The Prime Minister also unveiled the mascot of the International Museum Exhibition, a graphic novel titled “A Day at the Museum”, Indian Museum Directory, a pocket map of the Kartavya Trail and museum maps.

 The mascot of the International Museum Expo is a contemporary version of the wooden dancer in the art style of Chennapatnam.
 During the programme, Prime Minister Modi also inaugurated a virtual tour of the upcoming National Museum in the North and South Blocks.
 The museum will showcase and showcase the country’s rich civilizational culture, historical events, personalities, ideas and achievements.